-Dr. Lloyd Mah, OD., focuses on the diagnosis and treatment of neuromuscular and perceptual-developmental delays related to learning and reading disabilities, dyslexia, ADD, ADHD, developmental coordination disorders and acquired brain injury.
-Since 1981, he has developed extensive experience in diagnosing and treating neuromuscular and perceptual-developmental delays.
-Please contact us to book a vision therapy assessment with Dr. Lloyd Mah.
+Dr. Lloyd Mah, OD., focuses on diagnosis and targeted treatment for visual-perceptual-developmental delays associated with learning and reading disabilities, dyslexia, ADD, ADHD, developmental coordination delays, sports vision optimization, and stalled visual-perceptual recovery after head concussion, Dr. Mah also specializes in the recovery, development and enhancement of binocular fusion in people with strabismus, suppression and amblyopia, .
+Since 1981, he has developed extensive experience in helping people recover from visual -perceptual confusion after head trauma, learning and reading disabilities and binocular fusion disorders..
+Please contact us to book a specialty assessment with Dr. Lloyd Mah.

 Physical Signs